elcolin/git_tips/CPP.md

             ~T (); // Destructeur éventuellement virtuel
             T &operator=(const T&); // Operator d'affectation
     };
+If you have **circular dependencies** (per example, Class A involves Class B objects and Class B involves Class A), you need to include the class as such:

+    #include "AnotherFile.hpp"

+    class OtherClass;
 ## Attributes
 ### public
 Members (variables and functions) declared as **public** are accessible from anywhere, both inside and outside the class.